AaronTunney/PyKitMoney/README.md

 ![A photo of a Raspberry Pi Zero running PyKitMoney](/docs/pizero.jpeg)

 This README goes through the steps to take this code and turn it into a (hopefully) working pocket money display.
 I've found that guides to anything Raspberry Pi go out of date quickly so be sure to consult other sources (the official Raspberry Pi website, Stack Overflow and Google) if anything doesn't make sense or doesn't work.

-I am not an experienced Python programmer so my apologies to any professional Python coders who read my code. 🙈
+**Update 2025**: This project has been restructured to follow Python best practices with proper packaging, testing, and documentation.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for development setup.

 > [!NOTE]
 > This is very much a _it works for me_ kind of hobby project.
 You will need a moderate amount of technical knowledge to problem solve any issues that arise.